crocs-muni/javacard-curated-list/README.md

 # Currated list of JavaCard applications
 The goal is to provide currated catalog of all open-source JavaCard applets and applications relevant for JavaCard development.
 The initial list was compiled by complete search for all GitHub and SourceForge repositories with *'javacard.framework'* keyword.

-You are encouraged to contribute - please read the [contribution guidelines]() first, then create pull request.
+You are encouraged to contribute - please create pull request.

 ### Methodology
 - DONE (2017-04-15) Search all GitHub repositories with "javacard.framework.Applet" string